T of C

 (Return)

-The skill of playing the qin, together with such arts as calligraphy and painting, was part of a young lady's education and though I don't know anything specific about the publication of qin handbooks, Ming dynasty publishers of popular fiction certainly tailored their products to readership, so I won't be surprised if publishers of qin handbooks targeted their products on women because of their likely need for them
+The skill of playing the qin, together with such arts as calligraphy and painting, was part of a young lady's education and though I don't know anything specific about the publication of qin handbooks, Ming dynasty publishers of popular fiction certainly tailored their products to readership, so I wouldn't be surprised if publishers of qin handbooks sometimes targeted their products at women because of their likely need for them.

 See also her commentary with Xue Chuang Ye Hua.